Appendix D — Data Analysis

 The R code automated combining strata-level population and trend estimates to derive superstrata estimates at multiple spatial scales, including quantification of estimation uncertainty.
 Additionally, we automated periodic checking of convergence and switching to alternative models in cases where more complex models failed to converge within a specified number of attempts.

 Model fitting with Nimble entailed sampling model parameter space with 2 independent Markov Chain Monte Carlo (MCMC) chains.
 For each species, the automated process began sampling with chains of length = 10000 iterations, discarding the first 5000 as burn-in and retaining every 50th sample, then checked convergence of chains using the \(\hat{R}\) metric and effective sample size using \(n_{effective}\) (Gelman et al. 2004).
-We required \(\hat{R}<1.1\) and \(n_{effective}\geq 10\), and continued sampling for another 10000 iterations until we either achieved these criteria or reached the maximum number of attempts, with an attempt being 10000 iterations and checks of \(\hat{R}\) and \(n_{effective}\) occurring after each attempt.
-We specified a lower max attempts for the global hurdle and abundance models and a higher max attempts for the constant-perceptibility hurdle model.
-Initially, these levels were 10 and 20 attempts, respectively.
-For subsequent analyses implemented to troubleshoot errors for some species, we set max attempts higher to 20 and 50, respectively.
-Going forward, we may further tune the number of attempts, max \(\hat{R}\), and min \(n_{effective}\) to balance estimation rigor with computation speed and efficiency.
+We required \(\hat{R}<1.1\) and \(n_{effective}\geq 20\), and continued sampling for another 10000 iterations until we either achieved these criteria or reached the maximum number of attempts, with an attempt being 10000 iterations and checks of \(\hat{R}\) and \(n_{effective}\) occurring after each attempt.
+We specified 50 max attempts for global abundance and occupancy models and no max for simpler alternatives.